timwredwards/timwredwards.github.io/_drafts/working-title.md

 <!--more-->

-With the advent of Apple's SwiftUI and Combine reactive programming framework, thsi is only becoming more true.
-Reactive programming is a totally new paradigm to the way we write apps traditionally (imperitive programming).
+With the advent of Apple's SwiftUI and Combine reactive programming framework, this is only becoming more true.
+Reactive programming is a totally new paradigm to the way we write apps traditionally (imperative programming).

 System architecture design is a complicated topic, and not something I could cover in one post, however a large part of the complexity in iOS apps particularly, is in UI code.
 Because of the highly dynamic nature of user interfaces, including touch events, notifications, animations, and synchronising model data, UI code can often get extremely messy within iOS apps, and so a slew of design patterns have cropped up to help us organise this complexity.